boghtml/TelegramBot_AutoServiceProject_part_1/README.md

 ## Features

 ### Main Features:
-- **Customer Registration**: Customers can register by entering their personal details and vehicle information.
-- **Book a Service**: Customers can choose the desired service, date, and time of visit.
+- **Sign up for service**: The client can sign up for service at a car service by entering his First Name, Last Name, Family name, information about the car, add a personal comment with wishes for the services and choose the desired date of visit.
 - **View Services**: Customers can view the list of available services offered by the car service center.
 - **Get Information**: Customers can get contact information, address, and other useful information about the car service center.

-### Additional Features:
+### Possible future bot improvements:
 - **Employee Workload Tracking**: Admins can monitor employee workload through the bot interface.
 - **Analytics**: Administrators can receive reports on earnings, service popularity, and employee workload.